soruva/ai-positioning-network/README.md

-# ai-positioning-network
+# AI Positioning Network

-A global AI positioning network that ranks individuals in the AI economy, compares real-time data, and unlocks monetization pathways.
+A real-time system that maps where individuals stand in the AI economy.

+Not a test.
+Not a score.
+A position.

+## Features

+- Global percentile ranking
+- Unique Position ID system
+- Real-time market signals
+- Comparative benchmarking
+- AI-driven income pathways

+## Vision

+To become the default layer for understanding human value in the AI economy.

+## Status

+Early-stage platform.
+Expanding toward a global positioning network.